-Chettikulangara Devi temple is a world-famous temple in Mavelikkara and one of the richest temples in Kerala.
-The main deity is, of course, Sree Bhadrakali and is considered to be the religious-cultural icon of Onattukara.
-Though there aren’t any authentic study materials, it is believed that the temple dates to more than 1200 years.
+Chettikulangara Devi temple is a world-famous temple in Mavelikkara and is one of the wealthiest temples in Kerala.
+The main deity is Sree Bhadrakali and considered to be the religious-cultural icon of Onattukara.
+However, there aren’t any authentic study materials.
+The temple dates to more than 1200 years.

 A belief is that the temple was built by Padmapada Acharya, a close disciple of Adi Shankara, on the Uthrittathi day of Makara month in A.D 823.
-The temple has strong vibrations of the divine that can be felt instantly as you step into the premises.
-Pray to the Goddess with devotion and belief, and She will be with you, always.
+One can feel the strong vibrations of the divine as soon as you step into the premises.

 Kandiyoor Mahadeva Temple

 Kerala has some incredible temples.
-Kandiyoor Mahadeva is Lord Shiva and this temple is believed to be the first Shiva temple in Kerala.
-It is also considered to be one of the 108 temples in Kerala that Parasurama established.
-Mentions of the temple are made in Unnuneeli Charitham’, ‘Unniyadi Charitham’ written in Manipravalam (a mix of Sanskrit and Malayalam).
+Kandiyoor Mahadeva is Lord Shiva, and this temple is the first Shiva temple in Kerala.
+It is one of the 108 temples in Kerala that Parasurama established.

 Devadasis are women dedicated to the temple, and they have rights to it.
-The temple is known for its 6 shiva linga Artistas and other sub-deities including Ganapathy, Moola Ganapathy, Annapoorneshwari and Subrahmanyan.
+The temple is known for its six shiva linga Artistas and other sub-deities, including Ganapathy, Moola Ganapathy, Annapoorneshwari and Subrahmanyan.

 Evoor Krishnaswamy Temple

 Evoor Krishnaswamy Temple is an important Sree Krishna temple at Mavelikkara, and the people of Onattukara consider it to be their Guruvayoorappan.
 The temple is mythologically relevant and is one of the 26 important shrines of Lord Vishnu.
-Associations of the place are made in Khandava Dahanam, a scene from Mahabharata.
 Another belief is that Kanva Maharishi, one of the Saptarishis, had his residence here.

 Image by Ranjithsutari via Wikimedia